TymeFly/eel/README.md

 #### Symbols Table

-The Symbols Table is lookup mechanism that maps a name in an expression to values that are provided at runtime.
+The SymbolsTable is lookup mechanism that maps a name in an expression to a value that is provided at runtime.
 These values can come from any, all or none of the following sources:
 - The environment variables
 - The JVM properties
 - One or more `java.util.Map` objects
-- One or more lambda functions
+- One or more Java lambda functions
-- A single hardcoded string which is associated with **all** value names in all scopes.
+- A single hardcoded string which is associated with **all** names.
 This is usually used to set a default value.

-If the client needs to read a key from multiple sources without risking a name clash the Symbols Table can be created with named _"scopes"_.
-Each data source is defined with a unique scope name along with the data.
+If the client needs to read a key from multiple sources without risking a name clash the SymbolsTable can be created with named _"scopes"_.
+When each data source set a unique scope name is also provided.
 When the data is read the EEL expression prefixes the key with the scope name and a delimiter.

-If there are no scopes defined and a key exists in multiple sources, then the first source added to the Symbols Table takes priority.
+If there are no scopes defined and a key exists in multiple sources, then the first source added to the SymbolsTable takes priority.
 Because of this, no further data sources can be defined after a hardcoded string has been added.

-Once defined, a Symbols Table can be used to evaluate multiple EEL Expressions.
-However, there is no requirement that an EEL Expression has to use a Symbols Table when it is evaluated.
+Once defined, a SymbolsTable can be used to evaluate multiple EEL Expressions.
+However, there is no requirement that an EEL Expression has to use a SymbolsTable when it is evaluated.

-Symbols Table objects are built using a fluent API; the entry point is `SymbolsTable.factory()`.
+SymbolsTable objects are built using a fluent API; the entry point is `SymbolsTable.factory()`.
 In addition, there are convenience methods in:
-- `SymbolsTable` - used to build a Symbols Table that reads from a single data source
+- `SymbolsTable` - used to build a SymbolsTable that reads from a single data source
-- `Eel` - used to evaluate a compiled expression with a one-off Symbols Table that reads from a single data source
+- `Eel` - used to evaluate a compiled expression with a one-off SymbolsTable that reads from a single data source

-EEL always reads values from the Symbols Table as Text, however in most cases it will correctly convert the value to the type required by the operator that uses it.
+EEL always reads values from the SymbolsTable as Text, however in most cases it will correctly convert the value to the type required by the operator that uses it.
 If this is insufficient then explicit conversion functions can be used to ensure the correct type (see [Data types](#data-types-))

 #### Result